Kornel Miściur

-Kornel Miściur (born 27 April 2007) is a professional footballer who plays as a goalkeeper for Liverpool.
+Kornel Miściur (born 27 April 2007) is a professional footballer who plays as a goalkeeper for Northern Premier League Premier Division club Leek Town, on loan from Premier League club Liverpool.
 Born in England, he is a Poland youth international.

 Early life

 Miściur was born on 27 April 2007.
 The son of Łukasz, he has a younger brother.

 Club career

 As a youth player, Miściur joined the youth academy of English side Hull City.

 Following his stint there, he joined the youth academy of English Premier League side Liverpool during the summer of 2023, where he played in the UEFA Youth League.

+On 28 August 2026, Miścuir signed for Northern Premier League side Leek Town on loan until January 2027.

 International career

 Miściur is a Poland youth international.
 On 3 September 2025, he debuted for the Poland national under-19 team during a 6–0 friendly home win over the Faroe Islands.

+Personal life

+As of 2025, Miściur was sharing a house with teammate and countryman Fabian Mrozek.